Azure/postgresql/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains GitHub Action for [Azure database for PostgreSQL server](https://github.com/Azure/postgresql-action) to deploy .
+This repository contains GitHub Action for [Azure Database for PostgreSQL server](https://github.com/Azure/postgresql-action) to deploy .

 The action uses Connection String for authentication and PL/SQL scripts to deploy to your PostgreSQL database.